Christina Langer

 The Value of Early-Career Skills (with Simon Wiederhold), Working Paper

-The Covid-19 Shock and the Future of Working From Home: Evidence from Job Vacancy Postings in Germany (with Jean-Victor Alipour and Layla O'Kane)
+Working from Home and Skill Demand: Evidence from Germany (with Jean-Victor Alipour and Layla O'Kane)

 Book Chapters